PCT Southbound Gear List & Strategy 2025

 Sleeping Pad

 Sleep is critically important for recovery and endurance on a long-distance hike.
-I would never criticize someone for the system they use to get a good night’s sleep.
+I would never criticize someone for whatever system they use to get a good night’s sleep.
 I love the comfort of a thick inflatable pad like the Therm-a-Rest NeoAir XLite.
 Unfortunately, I have had too many inflatable pads puncture out on me in the middle of a trip.

 You can read more sleeping pad recommendations in our guide to Best Backpacking Sleeping Pads.